-The Outfront Media Canada LP pension plan (the "Plan") is closed to new employees and as of December 31, 2021, we completed freezing the Plan to any future benefit accruals.
-Employees under the Plan are now entitled to enhanced defined contribution plan benefits.
-The benefits for the pension plan in Canada were based primarily on an employee's years of service and an average of the employee's highest five years of earnings.
+Prior to the Transaction, the benefits for the pension plan in Canada were based primarily on an employee's years of service and an average of the employee's highest five years of earnings.
 Participating employees in the pension plan in Canada were vested after two years of service or immediately, depending on the province of their employment.
-We funded the pension plan in Canada in accordance with the rules and regulations of the Pension Benefits Act of the Province of Ontario, Canada pension plan assets consist principally of insurance contracts, equity securities and corporate and government-related fixed income securities, and global infrastructure.
+Prior to the Transaction, we funded the pension plan in Canada in accordance with the rules and regulations of the Pension Benefits Act of the Province of Ontario, Canada.
+Canada pension plan assets consist principally of insurance contracts, equity securities and corporate and government-related fixed income securities, and global infrastructure.